cwsmith2/Cabstone_Stock_Prediction/README.md

 ### Methodology
 1. **Regression Models**:
-   - Linear Regression
+   - Linear Regression: A simple baseline model that assumes linear relationships between features and the target variable.
-   - Decision Tree Regression
+   - Decision Tree Regression: Captures non-linear relationships but risks overfitting without proper tuning.
-   - Support Vector Machine (SVM)
+   - Support Vector Machine (SVM): Handles non-linear patterns using kernel functions like polynomial and radial basis function (RBF).
 2. **Deep Learning**:
-   - LSTM Neural Networks to model long-term dependencies.
+   - LSTM Neural Networks to model long-term dependencies: Captures long-term dependencies in time series data, suitable for complex stock price movements.

 ### Preprocessing
-- Normalize closing prices to (0, 1) for LSTM models.
+Normalization:
+For models like LSTM, stock prices are normalized to a range of (0, 1) using MinMaxScaler to ensure stable model training.
+Train-Test Split:
-- Split data into training (80%) and testing (20%) subsets.
+Data is split into 80% training and 20% testing to evaluate model performance on unseen data.
+Feature Engineering:
+For LSTM, the previous 60 days' closing prices are used as input to predict the next day’s price.

 ### Evaluation
 - Train models on historical data and compare predictions against actual stock prices using metrics like MSE and R² Score.